Steven Pressley: Coventry City

 Pressley was announced as the new manager of League One side Coventry City on 8 March 2013.
 He took over the position from Mark Robins, who resigned to join Huddersfield Town.
 Steven Pressley won his first match in charge the following day, 2–1 away at Scunthorpe.
 Later in March 2013, the club went into administration and were deducted 10 points, dropping Coventry City from 10th to 14th in the 2012–13 Football League One.
 Coventry City finished the season in 15th place.
 In the 2013–14 Football League One season, Coventry City started with a 10-point deduction and had to play all of their home games in Northampton, 34 miles away.
 Despite these obstacles, the club avoided relegation and finished in 18th place, and were realistic play-off contenders before the mid-season departure of striker Leon Clarke.

 Following Coventry City's positive start to the 2014–15 season, speculation arose as to Pressley's future at the club, with rumours that Championship club Huddersfield Town were interested in appointing him.
 Coventry returned to the Ricoh Arena in early September, winning 1–0 before a crowd of 27,500 fans.
 Pressley signed a four-year contract with Coventry City in September 2014.
 The team struggled for form following Pressley's contract renewal with a low-point coming when Coventry City were knocked out of the 2014–15 FA Cup by non-league club Worcester City.
-After a poor run of results in early 2015, Pressley was sacked by Coventry City on 23 February after his 100th league game in charge, with the club having dropped into the relegation zone.
+After a poor run of results in early 2015, Pressley was dismissed by Coventry City on 23 February after his 100th league game and almost two years in charge, with the club having dropped into the relegation zone.